newday0609/API-Design/reference/MaturityModel.md

 # API Maturity Model

+---

 ## Level 1

 Plain OLD XML or other weird API formats, zero-consistency from API to API, single endpoint API designs, chaos, incoherent response documents

+## To Progress

+- Either
+  - Migrate to JSON as a transport format.
+  - Split up single "RPC endpoints" into multiple different paths.

 ## Level 2